bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 38°
-- Overcast
+- Mostly Cloudy
-- 89% humidity
+- 91% humidity
-- 10 mph wind
+- 8 mph wind
-- 96% cloud cover
+- 73% cloud cover
-- 38 AQI 🟩
+- 36 AQI 🟩
-- 0.06 inches of rain and 0.85 inches of snow in the past 24 hours
+- 0.05 inches of rain and 0.69 inches of snow in the past 24 hours
-- 1.9 inches of rain expected in the next 48 hours
+- 1.93 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>